anthonykevins/academic-kickstart/content/author/admin/_index.fr.md

 [[social]]
   icon = "at"
   icon_pack = "fas"
-  link = "#mailto:a.v.kevins@uu.nl"  # For a direct email link, use "mailto:".
+  link = "mailto:a.v.kevins@uu.nl"  # For a direct email link, use "mailto:".

 [[social]]
 #  icon = "twitter"